h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 - Maximum Number of Cores to Use for Model Predict
 - Maximum Number of Cores to Use for Model Transform and Predict When Doing MLI, Autoreport, Score on Another Dataset
 - Tuning Workers per Batch for CPU
+- Num.
+Works For CPU Training
 - #GPUs/Experiment
+- Num.
+Cores/GPU
 - #GPUs/Model
+- Num.
+Of GPUs For Isolated Prediction/Transform
 - Max Number of Threads to Use for datatable and OpenBLAS for Munging and Model Training
+- Max.
+Num.
+Of Threads to Use For Datatable Read and Write Of Files
+- Max.
+Num.
+Of Threads To Use For Datatable Stats and Openblas
 - GPU Starting ID
 - Enable Detailed Traces
 - Enable Debug Log Level
+- Enable Logging Of System Information For Each Experiment

 4\.
 For this experiment turn ON **RuleFit models**, under **Model** tab the select **Save**.